 The emails arrive out of the blue and often contain a variation of the following message: 'Someone paid me to kill you.
 If you want me to spare you, I'll give you two days to pay $xxxx.
 If you inform the police or anybody, you will die, I am monitoring you.'

 The scammers will typically request a sum of money and may also ask you for your personal details.

 If you receive this scam email, do not respond—these emails are often sent at random, so scammers won’t know if they have reached a live email address until the recipient responds.
 Ignore any requests for your personal details as it may lead to the theft of your identity.

 If you are concerned for your safety, contact the police.

 - Do NOT respond to emails—if you do, the scammers will escalate their intimidation and attempts to get your money.

 - Never provide your personal, credit card or banking details in an email or over the phone—scammers will use your details to commit identity fraud or steal your money.

 - Keep your computer updated with the latest reputable anti-virus and anti-spyware software.
 Also use a good spam filter and firewall.

 - If you think you have provided your account details to a scammer, contact your bank or financial institution immediately.

-You can report scams to the ACCC via the report a scam page on SCAMwatch or by calling 1300 795 995.
+You can report scams to the ACCC via the report a scam page on SCAMwatch.
 Noting the email text and the address of the sender may assist in any investigations of the scam.